nihalzp/cartogram-web/doc/addmap/create_cart_animation_gif.md

 ## 2. Converting the SVGs into PNGs

 Open the SVGs in Inkscape and ensure that each of their canvas extents fit to the SVG object (no smaller).
-Export the SVGs to PNGs using Inkscape or any other software.
+Export the SVGs to PNGs using Inkscape or another software.

 ## 3. Compiling the PNGs into a GIF